What This Feels Like

 • Use the introduction trick: If you're with someone else, say "Have you two met?" - when they introduce themselves, you'll get the name without revealing you forgot.

-• Default to honesty if needed: "I'm so sorry, I'm terrible with faces but I definitely remember you - can you remind me where we met?"
-Most people are understanding.
+• Default to honesty if needed: "I'm so sorry, I have some face recognition difficulties but I definitely remember you - can you remind me where we met?"
+Most people are understanding about neurological differences.
+This saves you from the cognitive loadThe mental effort required to process information of maintaining a pretense.

 What Are Some Healthy Long-Term Solutions